Phraeyll/dotfiles/README.md

 ### Aliases
 * Currently using GNU/Linux options for most commands
   * TODO => Change aliases to references environment variables, and use local zshenv to determine default for different distros
-    * Eg., alias ls='ls $MY_LS_COLOR_OPT' with MY_LS_COLOR_OPT set to "--color" on linux, and "-G" on FreeBSD (openbsd as well?); also lsblk is only available on linux - FreeBSD uses geom and openbsd uses something else I believe
+    * Eg., alias ls='ls $MY_LS_COLOR_OPT' with $MY_LS_COLOR_OPT set to "--color" on linux, and "-G" on FreeBSD (openbsd as well?); also lsblk is only available on linux - FreeBSD uses geom and openbsd uses something else I believe